 According to the Neuropathy Action Foundation, IVIG patient assistance can be used to apply for financial assistance depending on the patient’s circumstance.
 The IVIG financial assistance options include:

-- Option 1: You can call your provider carrying out the IVIG administration protocol to find out the name of IVIG being used.
+- Option 1: You can call your provider carrying out the IVIG administration protocol to find out the name of the IVIG being used.
 Once you know that, you can then call the manufacturer to see if you qualify for financial assistance.

 - Option 2: If you are getting IVIG infusion at home, you can contact the pharmacy provider if you qualify for assistance.
 AmeriPharma® offers home infusion services.
-Arrange a consultation to check if you qualify for copay assistance.
+Arrange a consultation to check if you also qualify for copay assistance.

 - Option 3: Finally, a variety of non-profit organizations and other programs can help with IVIG financial assistance.
 AmeriPharma® Specialty Care uses proprietary software that matches patients with foundations that best meet their needs and guides patients through the entire application process.
+Contact us to get started.